jaidTw/cmm/README.md

 C-- is based on ANSI C standard, thus only the differences are listed below.

 ### Types
-C-- onlys support five types, which are :
+C-- only support five types, which are :
 * `int` - signed integer - 4 bytes
 * `float` - single percision floating pointer number - 4 bytes
 * `string literal` - ascii string terminated with NULL byte, 1 byte for each character